psi-consortium/psi/doc/PSI/PSI-TAD/terms.md

 ![Tree of resources.](../common/pixel.png){#fig:resource_tree}

-For committed resources, the PSS can calculate the bookability as part of the matchmaking:
+For committed resources, the PSS can calculate the booking capability as part of the matchmaking:
 Physical resources (e.g. terminals) are bookable when there is no sub-entity in the inquired timespan.
 For logical resources (e.g. bandwidth) the implementation has to sum up the assigned amount (MHz or Mbit), subtract it from the available amount and compare it with the inquired value.
 If the resource is booked as part of *Product A*, it is not available for *Product B* any more (excluding pre-emption etc.).